pycroscopy/pycroscopy/docs/data_format.rst

 +------------+------------+------------+--------+--------------+--------------+
 | iN-1, j0   | iN-1, j1   | iN-1, j2   | <..>   | iN-1, jP-1   | iN-1, jP-1   |
 +------------+------------+------------+--------+--------------+--------------+

+A notion of chronology is attached to both the position and spectroscopic axes.
+In other words, the data for the second location (second row in the above table) was acquired before the first location (first row).
+The same applies to the spectroscopic axis as well.
+This is an important point to remember especially when information is recorded from multiple sources or channels (e.g. - data from different sensors) or if two or more numbers are **necessary** to give a particular observation / data point its correct meaning (e.g. - color images).
+This point will be clarified via examples that follow.

 While the data could indeed be stored in the original N-dimensional form, there are a few key **advantages to the 2D structuring**: